Rise to Success: Career Highlights of LaMelo Ball

 On December 11, 2017, LaMelo Ball signed with Prienai of the Lithuanian Basketball League (LKL) with his brother, LiAngelo.

-In 2017, LaMelo's brother Lonzo Ball was chosen No. 2 overall in the NBA draft.
-LaMelo and Lonzo became the first set of brothers to both be drafted in the top 3 of the NBA draft.
+In 2017, LaMelo's brother Lonzo was drafted.
+Later, in 2020, LaMelo and Lonzo became the first set of brothers to be drafted in the top 3 of the NBA draft.

 On January 13, 2018, LaMelo Ball made his professional debut with Prienai, going scoreless in five minutes against Lietkabelis.